Piazza S. Marco was also called Piazza di Venezia, as St. Mark and Venice

 This palace was designed by Camillo Arcucci in 1650 for the Gottifredi family.
 It was acquired in the XIXth century by the Grazioli who made major modifications to its interior and its rear fašade.
 The building was usually known as Palazzo della Gatta (cat) because of a small statue of a cat on its rear fašade.

-The statue was found in the ruin of a nearby Temple to Isis and most likely it represented a monkey.
+The statue was found in the ruin of a nearby Temple to Serapis and Isis and most likely it represented a monkey.

 In 1995 the Grazioli rented part of the palace to Mr. Silvio Berlusconi, a politician who has been Presidente del Consiglio (Prime Minister) of the Italian Republic between 2001 and 2006 and again between 2008 and 2011.
 Since then newspapers and television stations have carefully avoided using the traditional name of the palace.
 Mr. Berlusconi preferred to live here, rather than in the modest apartment for the Prime Minister inside Palazzo Chigi.
 Sometimes political meetings are held in this palace; the Italian flag on the balcony is not an indication that the palace houses an institution of the Italian Republic, because public buildings (by law) display also the flag of the European Union.